MF Global fallout slows London Metal Exchange trade

+* On February 3, 2017, co notified Nasdaq of its intent to voluntarily delist from Nasdaq capital market- SEC filing

-LONDON Trading on the London Metal Exchange (LME) was slow on Monday partly because positions of the British unit of MF Global MFGLQ.PK had not been transferred to new brokers a week after the U.S. firm filed for bankruptcy protection, traders said.
+LONDON Nov 7 Trading on the London Metal Exchange (LME) was slow on Monday partly because positions of the British unit of MF Global had not been transferred to new brokers a week after the U.S. firm filed for bankruptcy protection, traders said.

 Traders said LCH.Clearnet, which was handling the migration of positions, had informed them it planned to make transfers by Friday, but this had not occurred.

-A spokeswoman for the clearing house declined to comment on the progress of transfers.
+A spokeswoman for the clearing house declined to comment on the progess of transfers.

 A dealer at a bank that trades in the LME ring said the delays were creating problems on the LME, the world's biggest market for industrial metals.